Transcriptional dissection of pancreatic tumors engrafted in mice

 Taken together, these data suggest that these functional changes occur in the initial adaptation to the new environment after engraftment but no major changes occur afterwards.
 In other words, the gene expression pattern is stable, in agreement with previous studies in systems such as small-cell lung cancer, uveal melanomas or colorectal cancer.

 The mouse niche environment affects tissue xenografted in mice, with some alterations in the transcriptome.
 The lack of immune and stromal infiltrating cells in PDXs seems to be an important contributor to these changes.
 Thus, caution is needed when research results using PDX models are translated to patients.
 Still, the transcriptomes of PDX models of PDACs and HCCs retain important aspects of their tissue of origin.

-[11, 44].
+Our work has three important implications.
+First, PDAC (and HCC) PDX models retain gene expression similarities with the primary tumors, while cell lines do not.
+These results are in agreement with the better results in drug sensitivity prediction generally obtained with PDX models[11, 44].
 Second, some functional processes are altered in tumor cells after engraftment.
 Our results also show that metastases and PDX models share some functional alterations regarding primary tumors.
 Given that metastases frequently occur in pancreas cancer patients, our future work will focus on understanding the similarities and differences between primary and metastatic PDX models.
 Third, although these pathways show distinct profiles in PDX models compared with original primary tumors, they appear to be stable over passages.
 In our view, the stability in gene expression in PDAC PDX models over different passages is of major relevance and favors the validity of this preclinical model of disease.

 false discovery rate